takaiyuk/rust-titanic/README.md

 $ cargo run
 ```

-If you installed `cargo-make`, you can execute as below
+If you installed `cargo-make`, you can execute as below.

 ```
 $ cargo make run expXXX